HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ## Overview

-It seems that in cases where obtaining session usage reports is not straightforward, such as in AWS Marketplace, it may be necessary to export a manual report as described in a document.
+This feature allows for a manual report of the used sessions.
+It can be necessary for environments that do not allow for the other means of usage tracking and may require a manual export of a usage report as described in this document.

 ## Unique identifier for Manual session usage report
 Set Unique identifier in helm values yaml in source environment: